micaelagimenez/movies-analysis/README.md

 # Movies Analysis
-Analyzing movies watched in letterboxd.
+Data visualisation of movies in letterboxd.